Welcome to the Steam thread!

 Trading cards?
 Badges?
 Steam profile levels?
 Boosters?
 FOILS?!
 What the hell?

 Some games (more every week) now have trading cards.
 You can earn some of these cards by playing/idling the game.
 Some of them you'll need to get by trading or buying them from the Steam community market.
 Completing a set lets you craft a badge, which gives you an emoticon, a profile wallpaper, a coupon (usually) and profile experience.
 Leveling up your profile increase your friend cap, earns you customization options for your Steam profile and, allegedly, increases your chances of getting a booster.
 Boosters are packs of three cards that show up in your inventory sometimes.
 You can open them or sell them on the market.
 Sometimes cards are foil.
 Each game has a regular badge with five levels and a single-level foil badge.
-Oh, and you must be a certain level to get your card drops.

 But that's pure, diabolical evil!